NORTHEAST BRAZIL BIRDING TOUR: DETAILED ITINERARY

 As well as the forest remnants, there are some stretches of mangrove where we will put in some effort to try and find Mangrove Rail, South American Snipe and the uncommon, restricted-range Rufous Crab-Hawk, although these can be difficult to find.

-Northeast Brazil: Day 13 After some final birding around Crasto if necessary, we will have a long drive inland to the Chapada Diamantina in the centre of Bahia state, where we will stay for two nights at the lovely settlement of Lençóis.
+Northeast Brazil: Day 12 After some more birding around Crasto, we will have a long drive inland to the Chapada Diamantina in the centre of Bahia state, where we will stay for two nights at the lovely settlement of Lençóis.
 We should see White-tailed Kite during the journey.

 The Chapada Diamantina is an area where geological forces have created deep valleys and rocky ridges, and the locality derives its name from the diamonds that were once found here.